Franz Stahl: Early life and career

-Stahl performed on the track "A320", which was featured in Godzilla: The Album, and the re-recorded version of the Foo Fighters song "Walking After You", which was released as a single and is included on the soundtrack for The X-Files movie.
+Stahl performed on the track "A320", which was featured on 1998's Godzilla: The Album, and the re-recorded version of "Walking After You", which was released as a single and included on the soundtrack for The X-Files movie.
 He also appeared in the music video for the Foo Fighters song "My Hero", even though he did not play on the recording.
 He was released from the band in 1999, before the recording of their third studio album, There Is Nothing Left to Lose, due to creative differences.
 Stahl was replaced by Chris Shiflett later that year.
-He said his tenure in Foo Fighters was "the best two years of my life".
-After leaving Foo Fighters, J invited Stahl to play again, which he did for another seven years until 2005.
+He would later say his tenure in Foo Fighters was "the best two years of my life".
+When J's main band Luna Sea disbanded, he resumed solo activities in January 2001 and regrouped his backing band, including Stahl.
+Stahl continued to play with J for the next four and a half years, until July 2005.
 In 2009, Franz was invited by Pete to play for Smith & Pyle, and during the tour, the brothers decided to reform Scream with Thompson and Stax.

 Stahl currently lives in Hollywood, California.
 Along with Scream, he continued gigging, writing and recording with the Boston Hardcore band DYS, while also writing and composing for film and television.
 In 2007, he composed the title track for the film One California Day.
+He reunited with J on stage during the encore of the bassist's September 2, 2012 concert.
+In 2023, Stahl, along with the members of Scream, released their 7th studio album entitled DC Special.
+As of 2025, this is Screams' most recent album.